Fire Emblem: Path of Radiance: Gameplay

 Battles take place on a grid-based map with multiple teams: the player team, the enemy team, allied characters, and neutral characters.
 A character's class (animal form for the Laguz) and the map's terrain can affect how far they can move and the range of their attacks.
 Gameplay is turn-based, with the player moving their characters during the player phase.
 Once the player's turn ends, the enemy phase begins.
-If allied or neutral character are present, their phases will follow.
+If allied or neutral characters are present, their phases will follow.
 During each phase, a character can move once and follow one command.
 Once this is done, the unit turns gray and cannot be moved or commanded until the next turn.
 Each turn can be ended manually by the player, or automatically when all characters are given their orders.
 The standard commands for characters include attacking characters, using items, rescuing characters (temporarily removing wounded characters from play at the cost of a stat-drain for the rescuing character), trading items with other allied characters, 'shoving' characters to an adjacent space, and waiting until a later turn to receive a command.
 Special commands include talking to characters in battle, opening chests, visiting buildings on the map, stealing items, and in some cases having characters escape from the map.
 If each character is not given a command, Ike has the exclusive ability to command all free characters, giving general orders to characters who have already moved for the next turn, or to unmoved characters for the current turn.
 If the level involves escaping the battle, Ike's escape will end the level.

 The Fire Emblem series' Weapon Triangle mechanic is featured again, in which the three main close-combat weapons are strong or weak against each other: axes are strong against lances, lances are strong against swords, and swords are strong against axes.
 Other similar mechanics exist, such as fire magic being more damaging to some beasts, and arrows being more effective against airborne enemies.
 Weapon durability decreases over time, with weapons eventually breaking when used a certain number of times.
-Weapons have different levels of strength, with its assigned letter (E to A and S) denoting the level of skill required to wield it.
+Weapons have different levels of strength, with its assigned letter (E to A or S) denoting the level of skill required to wield it.
 Weapons forged at Base can also be customized with a unique name.
-Magic is governed by a similar system to the Weapons Triangle; fire is weak to wind, wind is weak to thunder, and thunder is weak to fire.
+Magic is governed by a similar system to the Weapons Triangle; fire is weak to wind, wind is weak to thunder, and thunder is weak to fire, while light magic, which is exclusive to bishops, is neutral.